Lunad3/MyClassRepo/09-js-constructors/01-Activities/01-RainingCatsAndDogs-NoCon/README.md

 * Review 01 and 02 from our previous class.
 Explain to your partner the differences between the two pieces of code.

+  * Which would be better if we had to make 1000 cats and dogs?

 * Also answer the following questions:

   * What do constructors do?